 Figure 1: Seed anatomy (Credit: Holly Thompson)

-1.2 Seed Dormancy in Cassia fistula
+1.2 Seed Dormancy in C. fistula

 Cassia fistula seeds possess a thick, hard, and water-resistant seed coat that creates a physical barrier to water absorption and gas exchange, leading to pronounced physical dormancy.
 This dormancy limits the embryo's access to essential moisture and oxygen, thereby inhibiting germination.
 In addition to physical dormancy, the seeds also exhibit physiological dormancy due to the presence of germination inhibitors like phenolic compounds and abscisic acid (ABA), which can delay enzyme activity and radicle emergence.
 As a result, natural regeneration in this species is rare, with poor and inconsistent germination observed in wild or cultivated settings.
 To address these limitations, pre-sowing treatments such as mechanical or acid scarification, soaking, and application of chemicals like gibberellic acid (GA₃) are used.
 These methods help weaken the seed coat, neutralize inhibitory substances, and trigger the metabolic processes necessary for germination, thereby improving germination rates, speed, and uniformity.